liquidctl/liquidctl/docs/nvidia-guide.md

 Note: The `off` mode is simply an alias for `fixed 000000`.

-## Inherent unsafeness of I2C and SMBus
+## Inherent unsafeness of I2C
-[Inherent unsafeness of I²C/SMBus]: #inherent-unsafeness-of-i2c-and-smbus
+[Inherent unsafeness of I²C]: #inherent-unsafeness-of-i2c

-Reading and writing to System Management (SMBus) and I²C buses is inherently more risky than dealing with, for example, USB devices.
+Reading and writing to I²C buses is inherently more risky than dealing with, for example, USB devices.
 On typical desktop and workstation systems many important chips are connected to these buses, and they may not tolerate writes or reads they do not expect.

-While SMBus 2.0 has some limited ability for automatic enumeration of devices connected to it, unlike simpler I²C buses and SMBus 1.0, this capability is, effectively, not safely available for us in user space.

-It is thus necessary to rely on certain devices being know to use a specific address, or being documented/specified to do so; but there is always some risk that another, unexpected, device is using that same address.
+It is necessary to rely on certain devices being know to use a specific address, or being documented/specified to do so; but there is always some risk that another, unexpected, device is using that same address.

-The enumeration capability of SMBus 2.0 also brings dynamic address assignment, so even if a device is know to use a particular address in one machine, that could be different on other systems.

-On top of this, accessing I²C or SMBus buses concurrently, from multiple threads or processes, may also result in undesirable or unpredictable behavior.
+On top of this, accessing I²C buses concurrently, from multiple threads or processes, may also result in undesirable or unpredictable behavior.

-Unsurprisingly, users or programs dealing with I²C/SMBus devices have occasionally crashed systems and even bricked boards or peripherals.
+Unsurprisingly, users or programs dealing with I²C devices have occasionally crashed systems and even bricked boards or peripherals.
 In some cases this is reversible, but not always.

-For all of these reasons liquidctl requires users to *opt into* accessing I²C/SMBus devices, which can be done by enabling the `smbus` unsafe feature.
+For all of these reasons liquidctl requires users to *opt into* accessing I²C and SMBus devices, both of which can be done by enabling the `smbus` unsafe feature.
 Other unsafe features may also be required for the use of specific devices, based on other *know* risks specific to a particular device.

 Note that a feature not being labeled unsafe, or a device not requiring the use of additional unsafe features, does in no way assure that it is safe.
 This is